the-riviera-kid/apprentice-warmup/README.md

     So, let's say my name is Dan van der Jackson, my mother's maiden name is O'Brien, and I was born in Edinburgh.
 In that case, my Star Wars name would be Jacda Obedi.
 Notice that punctuation is ignored, it's capitalized correctly, etc.

     Write a function to generate Star Wars Names.
 It should take a whole name, a maiden name, and a city name, and it should return a string containing the Star Wars Name.
-Use this function signature:
+Call your module `star_wars.py`, and use this function signature:
     ```python
     def star_wars_name(name, maiden_name, city):
         pass # should return string